thinkwell/hippo_client/README.markdown

       => #<Thinkwell::Hippo::Model::Course>

-### Containers
+### Course Tree

-Containers are used to organize a course tree.

-Containers *contain something*.
-Hippo has two types of
-containers: **container containers** and **content containers** (confused yet?).
-Container containers contain an ordered list of one or more other containers.
-Content containers contain a reference to one piece of content.
+Each course has a course tree.
+A course tree is a tree of nodes, where the branches represent containers/chapters, and the leaves are content (video, lecture notes, etc).

-The type of container is defined by the `Thinkwell::Hippo::Model::Container` object's `type` property, which will either be `container` or `content`.
+Hippo has two types of nodes: container nodes and content nodes.
+The type of node is defined by the `Thinkwell::Hippo::Model::Node` object's `type` property, which will either be `container` or `content`.
+Container nodes contain child nodes.
+Content nodes point to a hippo content object.

+Child nodes are accessed via the `child_nodes` property.

-Return *all* containers in a given course.
-This will return a single `Thinkwell::Hippo::Container` object representing the course's root container.
-You can use the `descendants` method to return a flat array representing a depth-first tree of all containers.
+Fetch the course tree for a given course.
+This will return a single `Thinkwell::Hippo::CourseTree` object representing the course's tree.
+You can use the `child_nodes` method to return a hierarchical array of nodes.

-    container = hippo.container(course.id)
+    tree = hippo.course_tree(course.id)
-      => #<Thinkwell::Hippo::Model::Container>
-    container.descendants.count
-      => 1057

-Return a specific container with no descendants:

-    container = hippo.container(course.id, '4de8131599cf2b60fa000008', :depth => 0)
-      => #<Thinkwell::Hippo::Model::Container>
-    container.descendants.count
-      => 0

-Return the children for a specific container:

-    containers = hippo.containerChildren(course.id, '4de8131599cf2b60fa000008')
-      => [#<Thinkwell::Hippo::Model::Container>, #<Thinkwell::Hippo::Model::Container>, ...]

-Return the descendants for a specific container.
-This will return a flat array representing a depth-first tree of all descendant containers.

-    containers = hippo.containerDescendants(course.id, '4de8131599cf2b60fa000008')
-      => [#<Thinkwell::Hippo::Model::Container>, #<Thinkwell::Hippo::Model::Container>, ...]

-Return only content containers:

-    containers = hippo.containerChildren(course.id, '4de8131599cf2b60fa000008', :type => :content)
-      => [#<Thinkwell::Hippo::Model::Container>, #<Thinkwell::Hippo::Model::Container>, ...]
+      => #<Thinkwell::Hippo::Model::CourseTree>

-Sometimes it is helpful to fetch a list of content containers with an embedded reference to their parent containers.
-The `containerContent` method will return an array of content containers, pre-hydrated with a special `parent_container` attribute containing the parent container.

-    containers = hippo.containerContent(course.id, '4de8131599cf2b60fa000008')
+    tree.child_nodes.count
-      => [#<Thinkwell::Hippo::Model::Container>, #<Thinkwell::Hippo::Model::Container>, ...]
+      => 10
-    containers.first.parent_container
+    tree.child_nodes[0].child_nodes.count
-      => #<Thinkwell::Hippo::Model::Container>
+      => 3

 ### Content